 Setting a Grace Period and Cancellation of the Contract

 Art.
 53 CISG defines the buyer’s obligations: payment of the purchase price and acceptance of the goods.
 If the buyer fails to fulfil one of these obligations, the seller has the right under Art.
 63 para.
 1 CISG to grant the buyer a reasonable grace period to fulfil his obligations.
 If his period expires unsuccessfully, the seller may declare the contract avoided.
-The enforcement of this right is possible, according to Art.
+The enforcement of this right is possible under Art.
 64 para.
 1 CISG if

 Retention of the Object of Purchase

-If it turns out after the conclusion of the contract that the buyer will not perform an obligation, the seller may suspend the performance of his responsibilities by retaining the goods (cf. Art.
+If, after the conclusion of the contract, it turns out that the buyer will not perform an obligation, the seller may suspend his performance obligations by retaining the goods (cf. Art.
 71 para.
 1 CISG).
 However, this presupposes that the buyer’s failure to perform is

-• their conduct in the preparation of performance or the performance of the contract.
+- their conduct in the preparation of the performance or the performance of the contract.

 Compensation

-The seller is also entitled to compensation, according to Art.
+The seller is also entitled to compensation under Art.
 61 para.
 1 b) in connection with Art.
-74 et. seqq.
+74 et seq.
 CISG.
-This can be asserted, among other things, in the case of damage caused by the refusal to accept the goods.
+This can be asserted, among other things, in cases of damage resulting from the refusal to accept the goods.

 The lawyers at Schlun & Elseven Rechtsanwälte will be pleased to examine whether you are entitled to one of the claims mentioned.
 After an initial assessment, we will explain your options for action and support you in implementing them.
 Contact us today and benefit from our services in international sales law.